All Episodes

 Men are visual and shallow.

-Women are feeling in deep.
+Women are feeling and deep.

-And so the looks surface stuff doesn't matter.
+And so the looks, surface stuff doesn't matter.

 Well, this didn't sit well with people that this study was even being done.